rajeshvkothari/oom/Internal/Tick_Readme.md

         argo-server   LoadBalancer   10.103.17.134   <pending>     2746:31325/TCP   105m
 	  ```

-	  Note : 31325 is the external port of argo-server.
+	  Note: 31325 is the external port of argo-server.

   - **Tosca images**
       ------------